rackerlabs/genestack/docs/openstack-compute-kit.md

     --set endpoints.oslo_messaging.auth.nova.password="$(kubectl --namespace openstack get secret nova-rabbitmq-password -o jsonpath='{.data.password}' | base64 -d)" \
     --set network.ssh.public_key="$(kubectl -n openstack get secret nova-ssh-keypair -o jsonpath='{.data.public_key}' | base64 -d)"$'\n' \
     --set network.ssh.private_key="$(kubectl -n openstack get secret nova-ssh-keypair -o jsonpath='{.data.private_key}' | base64 -d)"$'\n' \
-    --post-renderer /etc/genestack/kustomize/kustomize.sh \
+    --post-renderer /opt/genestack/base-kustomize/kustomize.sh \
     --post-renderer-args nova/base
 ```

 !!! tip

-    In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.
+    You may need to provide custom values to configure your openstack services, for a simple single region or lab deployment you can supply an additional overrides flag using the example found at `base-helm-configs/aio-example-openstack-overrides.yaml`.
+    In other cases such as a multi-region deployment you may want to view the [Multi-Region Support](mult-region-support.md) guide to for a workflow solution.

 !!! note